-Is childcare provided?Yes & no. We have background checked and trained workers to watch your children in our PBF MOPPETS program.
+Is childcare provided?Yes & no. We have background checked and trained workers to watch your children in our PBF MOPS Kids program.
 Children are grouped by age and their morning includes free play, a Bible lesson, hands-on-activities, crafts, snack, and song time.
-Those using childcare are required to add an extra $2 to their meeting fee.

-If our MOPPETS program is full, we still welcome you to join our group.
-However, you will need to find outside childcare during meeting hours.
-If you are unable to find outside childcare but still really want to join MOPS, please use the MOPS International Find A Group search to find an alternative group near you.
+If our MOPS Kids program is full, you are still welcome to join PBF MOPS.
+However, outside childcare will need to be used during meeting hours (9:30-11:30 AM).
+If you are unable to find outside childcare but still really want to join MOPS, please use the MOPS International Find A Group search to find an alternative group with open MOPS Kids programs near you.
 There are several located on the Kitsap Peninsula.

 My child woke up with a fever, but I really need to get out of the house?
-Can I still come?No!
-Please stay home this morning.
+Can I still come?Sorry, but no. Please stay home this morning.
 While we know we all look forward to our MOPS meeting days, it is important that we provide a safe environment for all children.
 In order to accomplish this, we cannot allow sick children to participate in the classrooms.

 "Sick" children include anyone who: